Irish Anti-Partition League: Decline

 By 1951, the League was in decline.
 It was short of funds, and there was reduced attendance at its meetings.
 The British section was also struggling, and motions to its conference called for it to prioritise recruitment and propaganda over attacks on other parties.
 It stood only one candidate at the 1951 general election.

 The party organised a march through Derry on St Patrick's Day 1951, displaying the flag of the Republic of Ireland.
 The Royal Ulster Constabulary (RUC) attempted to seize the flag, and several League members were arrested.
 A repeat was organised a year later, with a far larger turnout.
 This time, the RUC used violence to break up the march.

 Conventions were again organised to select candidates for the 1953 Northern Ireland general election.
 McAteer was selected for Foyle in place of Paddy Maxwell, who had abstentionist tendencies.
 Most constituencies chose MPs who pledged to attend the Parliament, but McGleenan was again selected in South Armagh, and delegates in Mid Tyrone chose Liam Kelly, a jailed republican.
 Sitting Nationalist MP Edward McCullagh stood against Kelly, in defiance of the convention, but was narrowly defeated.
+Kelly was associated with the Irish Republican party Clann na Poblachta and was later appointed to the Irish Senate (Seanad Éireann).
 In Mid Londonderry, Nationalist Paddy Gormley beat the APL candidate.
 Gormley declared that the APL was now felt to be discredited.

 Despite the success of Kelly and McGleenan at the election, most of the abstentionists left the League.
 The executive was reorganised, McAteer becoming chairman, McSparran President, and Paddy McGill was appointed as the new Secretary.

 At the 1956 Mid Ulster by-election, the League stood Michael O'Neill in an attempt to unseat abstentionist MP Tom Mitchell, but this split the nationalist vote and independent Unionist George Forrest was elected.

 In late 1956, the committee announced their intention to resign.
 No candidates were nominated to replace them, and the League became moribund.
 Some local clubs became branches of the Nationalist Party, while the remnants of the British section became the United Irish Association.
 Frank Traynor became the Acting Secretary of the League, and he organised a final meeting in Belfast on 2 December 1958.
 McGill ordered McAteer to closely watch the meeting to ensure that it did not discuss policy, worrying that Traynor would try to cause trouble for the Nationalist Party.
 The meeting wound up the organisation and distributed its funds.

 In 1959, National Unity was founded by former APL members who called for the Nationalist Party to take a new, more active approach.